Public Digital Domain Home

 Most disputes can be resolved directly.
 Before starting any formal proceeding, you agree to first contact us at contact@publicdigitaldomain.org and allow 30 days to resolve the matter.

-If that fails, you and PDD agree to resolve disputes through binding individual arbitration rather than in court — with two exceptions: either party may bring a qualifying claim in small-claims court, and either party may ask a court for injunctive relief to protect intellectual property or to stop misuse of data.
+If that fails, you and PDD agree to resolve disputes through binding individual arbitration rather than in court, with two exceptions: either party may bring a qualifying claim in small-claims court, and either party may ask a court for injunctive relief to protect intellectual property or to stop misuse of data.
 Arbitration is conducted by a single neutral arbitrator under the rules of a recognised arbitration body, and the arbitrator's decision is final and enforceable.

 Individual basis only.
 Disputes are resolved one person at a time.
 You and PDD each waive the right to bring or join a class action, collective action, or representative proceeding.

 Your right to opt out.
-You can opt out of this arbitration agreement — and keep your right to go to court — by emailing noreply@publicdigitaldomain.org within 30 days of first accepting these terms, with your account handle and the words “arbitration opt-out.”
+You can opt out of this arbitration agreement, and keep your right to go to court, by emailing contact@publicdigitaldomain.org within 30 days of first accepting these terms, with your account handle and the words “arbitration opt-out.”
 Opting out changes nothing else in these terms, and we will not treat you differently for doing so.
 This is your choice, not a condition of using PDD.

 Questions about these terms: contact@publicdigitaldomain.org

-Last updated: May 2026.
+Last updated: July 8, 2026.